Portal administration

 - CRM — the default access mode (strict or open) and role rights to client data.

-- Chats — who is allowed to have private conversations: active employees, colleagues from their own or a related department, or only within a project.
+- Chats — who is allowed to have private conversations: active employees, colleagues from their own or a related department, only within a project, or nobody (

 - Documents and files — rules for working with the company's documents and files.